Mair Russell-Jones: Book

-The book indicates that in 1998, Mair was given ‘The Secrets of Station X’ written by Michael Smith.
+The book indicates that in 1998, Mair was given a copy of The Secrets of Station X by Michael Smith.
 Station X contains black and white images of the machines, people and buildings, and the room Mair was situated in which was Hut Six, which was known as the Decoding Room.
-“Station X – known now as Bletchley Park – was the hub of Britain’s code-cracking effort, where hugely talented mathematicians, inventors and “bright young things” like Mair Russell-Jones worked tirelessly to give the armed forces a crucial helping-hand.
-As Winston Churchill himself made clear, the accurate information which flowed from Bletchley Park, at a rate which sometimes reached 6,000 messages a day, saved lives and gave Britain a crucial edge in battle.”
+"Station X – known now as Bletchley Park – was the hub of Britain’s code-cracking effort, where hugely talented mathematicians, inventors and 'bright young things' like Mair Russell-Jones worked tirelessly to give the armed forces a crucial helping-hand.
+As Winston Churchill himself made clear, the accurate information which flowed from Bletchley Park, at a rate which sometimes reached 6,000 messages a day, saved lives and gave Britain a crucial edge in battle."

-The book also highlights Mair’s love for music and her abilities.
-It is stated that “her parents are members of local choirs and keen to instill a love of music in their daughters”.
-Furthermore, she claims that “when she was five, she started piano lessons”.
+The book also highlights Mair's love for music and her abilities.
+It is stated that "her parents are members of local choirs and keen to instill a love of music in their daughters".
+Furthermore, she claims that "when she was five, she started piano lessons".
 Her ambition was to become a concert pianist.
 Her musical abilities came to use during her time at Bletchley Park because her knowledge of music also helped in her ability to see patterns in passages that needed to be decoded.
 In the book, Mair Russel-Jones states “the freedom to learn and lead was so liberating”.
 This suggests that women were on equal footing with men and inequalities were not highlighted when it came to the secret service.
-In a review of Mair’s book ‘My Secret Life in Hut Six, and about the women of Bletchley, Christensen claims “At its peak in May 1945, more than 12,000 people worked at Bletchley or its outstations, over 8,000 of them women.”
+In a review of Mair's book My Secret Life in Hut Six, and about the women of Bletchley, Christensen claims "At its peak in May 1945, more than 12,000 people worked at Bletchley or its outstations, over 8,000 of them women."

 In November 2011, Mair Russell-Jones discussed the war and how it affected her personal life to BBC.
-She claimed, “I had a boyfriend and a family, and not telling them what I was doing, or even where I was working almost felt as though I was lying to them”.
+She claimed, "I had a boyfriend and a family, and not telling them what I was doing, or even where I was working almost felt as though I was lying to them".
 This conveys that she was almost living a dual life, as she was sworn to secrecy about all things Bletchley Park.
 Whenever she was asked what she did, she would reveal that she worked for the Foreign Office in Bletchley.